egonozer/AGEnt/README.md

 __coords.txt__
 Coordinates of genome sequences.
 "\*.accessory_coords.txt": Accessory genome sequences for the indicated strain
-"\*.core_coords.txt": Core genome sequences for the indicated strain
-_Column headers and descriptions:_
+"\*.core_coords.txt": Core genome sequences for the indicated strain [optional: see -b above] _Column headers and descriptions:_
 * contig_id: sequence ID of the source strain contig
 * contig_length: length, in bases, of the source strain contig